 İshak Alaton returned to Turkey in early 1954.
 In the same year, he founded Alarko as an ordinary partnership in a small office of Vefai Han in Karaköy, laying the foundations of Alarko Holding together with Dr. Üzeyir Garih.
 Having only two staff members, namely Üzeyir Garih and İshak Alaton, Alarko Holding took its first step into the Turkish industry with

 Mr. Alaton served as the Chairman of Alarko Holding A.Ş. from 1973, when Alarko became a public-held Holding company, to 15 May 2015, when he handed over his duty as Chairman to Board Member İzzet Garih, son of deceased Dr. Üzeyir Garih with whom he had started the company, and became the Honorary Chairman of Alarko Holding.

 Mr. Alaton was fluent in Swedish, English, French and Spanish.
 He was one of the founders of the Turkish Economic and Social Studies Foundation (TESEV) and Open Society Foundation.

-He also served as Honorary Consul General of South Africa in Istanbul in 1998-2012 and was awarded the Order of the North Star, First Class, by Sweden and the Order of Civil Merit by Spain.
+He also served as Honorary Consul General of the Republic of South Africa in Istanbul in 1998-2012 and was awarded the Order of the North Star, First Class, by Sweden and the Order of Civil Merit by Spain.

 Mr. Alaton was married to Margarete von Proschek in 1958 in Sweden and had two children and three grandchildren.